SirFourier/My-Own-Neural-Network/README.md

-# My own Neural Network
+# An Artificial Neural Network
 A Feed Forward Artificial Neural Network using numpy with variable number of hidden layers.
 This is tested on the MNIST dataset.

 ## Install and run